janchruszcz/notky/README.md

 ## 🚀 Welcome to Notky!

+Sometimes, the old ways work best.
+Notky brings the swift feel of sticky notes into the digital world.

+## 🎨 What's Notky All About?

 Notky is a simple todo app that mimics a corkboard or a wall of sticky notes.
 It's built with Ruby on Rails and Hotwire.

-## 🎨 What's Notky All About?

-Sometimes, the old ways work best.
-Notky brings the swift feel of sticky notes into the digital world:

-📌 Stick digital notes anywhere you like
+- 📌 Stick digital notes anywhere you like
-🖊️ Scribble, edit, and update your thoughts on the fly 🗑️ Crumple up and toss away completed tasks (so satisfying!)
+- 🖊️ Scribble, edit, and update your thoughts on the fly
+- 🗑️ Crumple up and toss away completed tasks (so satisfying!)
-🧲 Drag and drop notes like you're conducting a symphony of productivity
+- 🧲 Drag and drop notes like you're conducting a symphony of productivity

 ## 🛠️ Getting Notky on Your Machine